Thorpe Light Railway – History of the line

 For the last train on a Sunday, plus quieter days “Wendy” was used.
 During the late 1970s the privately-owned new-build 15″ gauge “Flying Scotsman” replica was used on the line.

 In the 1980s two more locomotives were added: a Severn Lamb ‘Rio Grande’ steam-outline diesel and Barnes 4-4-2 “John”.

-Details of the locomotives and carriages which have worked on the railway since 1971 are in the Thorpe Light Railway Locomotive booklet available on open days or the SHOP.
+Details of the locomotives and carriages which have worked on the railway since 1971 are in the Thorpe Light Railway Visitor Guide booklet available on open days.